 Climbing Shoes Usage and Purpose

 How skilled are you in rock climbing?
-Are you just starting out, or have you been on the rocks for quite a while now?
+Are you just starting out, accompanying your kids who just started kids climbing lessns, or have you been on the rocks for quite a while now?
 How about somewhere in between?

 The answer to this question will affect your choice of shoes.
 That’s right—climbing shoes are sold in different levels related to a climber’s overall skill.